Jumaruba/jtimesched/docs/05_assignment/05_assignment.md

 Assertions.assertEquals(null, nodeValue);
 ```

-The first checks the name of the tag, the second checks for a value associated, which is this case is none.
+The first checks the name of the tag, the second checks the value associated, which is this case is none.
 The test passes with success.

-#### x - readXml
+#### 49 - readXml

 This test reads a `xml` file and verifies if all information contained in it was stored.
-For this, we have created a file to be read located at docs/05_assignment/inputDir/projectTest.
+For this, we have created a file to be read located at `docs/05_assignment/inputDir/projectTest`.

 This file contains two projects.
 The first one was designed to be the simplest as possible: there is no title, quotas, color, it's not checked neither running and no notes.
 The second project, on the other hand, was designed to be as complete as possible.